RaphaelTam/Exploratory_Data_Analysis/ReadMe.txt

 Note: us_pop.txt is needed to run sum_population.py.
 However, the file size at 360 MB is too large for github.
 One can download the .gz file from http://seer.cancer.gov/popdata.thru.2012/download.html.
-Unzip, name it "us_pop.text" and save it in the working directory before running sum_population.py.
+Unzip, name it "us_pop.txt" and save it in the working directory before running sum_population.py.

 See http://seer.cancer.gov/popdata.thru.2012/popdic.html for the data dictionary of